Khakai/khakai.github.io/content/posts/lovetok/blog.md

 A specific section of the code stood out to me.
 ![img-description](4.jpg)

 It handles a scenario where a segment in the route pattern is a placeholder {param}, indicating that a parameter value is expected in that segment of the URL.
-If the current segment is an empty string, then it means the parameter value of the corresponding screen is missing and the scrip aborts with a error 404 ststus code.
+If the current segment is an empty string, then it means the parameter value of the corresponding screen is missing and the script aborts with a error 404 status code.

 This means that we can get a webshell payload that can bypass this conditional check, exploit the command injection vulnerability to execute arbitrary commands on the server and ultimately allow us to extract sensitive data, which in this case will be the flag.